MahmoudSalah53/Lighthous-task/README.md

 # Lighthouse Task

-This project was built for **The Lighthouse Centre Laravel Developer Task**.
+This project was created as part of a technical task for **The Lighthouse Centre**.

 ---